 Hey, Camp Folks!

-We’re studying all those turns of phrases and old sayings that are woven so deeply into our language that we often times don’t even realize that we’re using one when we do.
+We’re studying all those turns of phrase and old sayings that are woven so deeply into our language that we may not even realize that we’re using one when we do.
 These sort of sayings are more specifically referred to as idioms or adages.
 Today’s featured saying is ‘A Horse Apiece’.
 What are the horses and the pieces being referenced here?

 We’re based in northwestern Wisconsin here at Everything Summer Camp and, apparently, so is this adage.
-For whatever reason, its usage has remained contained to the state of Wisconsin along with parts the Upper Peninsula.
+For whatever reason, its usage has remained primarily contained to the state of Wisconsin along with parts the Upper Peninsula of Michigan.
 We’ll look into that more in just a little bit, but first—

 What does this adage mean?
-It’s really just a way of saying that there’s essentially no difference between a couple options.
-If someone asked if it was a quicker drive to airport over the bridge or down Starr Ave. and both routes are a five-minute drive, you could reply, ‘It’s a horse apiece’.
+It’s really just a way of saying that there’s essentially no difference between a couple of options.
+If someone asked which of 2 routes to the airport was quicker and both routes were a five-minute drive, you could reply, ‘It’s a horse apiece’.
 A synonymous phrase is ‘Six of one and a half dozen of the other’ (like the title of this post).
 Same difference.